 Monday Mostly sunny morning.
 Slight (30%) chance of a shower in the afternoon and evening.
 Winds W/NW 15 to 20 km/h tending W/SW 25 to 40 km/h in the morning.

-Saturday Mostly sunny.
-Light winds becoming W 15 to 25 km/h during the morning.
+Tuesday Partly cloudy.
+Areas of morning frost about higher ground.
+Light winds becoming W 20 to 30 km/h during the morning.